RudolfJagdhuber/ExhaustiveSearch/README.md

 The official version includes a consistent and ready-to-use framework.
 Nevertheless, a lot more can be done.
-Further development is managed in this github repository.
-To submit any further ideas, please use the 'Issues' of this repository.
+Further development is managed in this GitHub repository.
+To submit further ideas, please open an issue.